 page.
 If you are not an administrator, you will see a list of your administrators on the right side of the Steamworks home page

 that you can contact to request additional permissions as appropriate.

-In order for another user account to have access to any part of managing your game in Steamworks, you will first need to add that user on the Add/Manage Users
+In order for another user account to have access to any part of managing your game in Steamworks, you will first need to add that user by sending them an invitation on the the Add/Manage Users

-page.
-Adding a user and selecting particular permissions will grant that user those permissions for any applications currently in the "Everyone" group that is automatically created for your Steamworks partner.
+Adding a user and selecting particular permissions will grant that user those permissions for any applications currently in the "Everyone" group.
+The "Everyone" group is created automatically for every Steamworks partner account.
 Users with admin permissions can remove specific applications from the "Everyone" group if it is desired to manage more specific access to particular games via groups.

 Permissions for performing tasks within Steamworks are managed through groups.
 These groups are a collection of applications and users, each with their own specific permissions for what they can manage with regards to the applications in that group.

 Each partner account will have an "Everyone" group with all the applications associated with that partner account.
 If you need to give a user access to some applications in your partner account but not all, you can create a new group and add that user to the group.
 The permissions that you specify for that user will only apply to the applications in that group.
 To manage your groups, head to the Add/Manage Group

 Administrators can only grant permissions that they have themselves.
 For example, if an administrator does not have "Manage Pricing & Discounts" on their account in at least one permission group, then they will be unable to grant that permission to anyone.

 Actual Authority is a specific type of administrative rights which are handled differently than other types of permissions.
 Actual Authority allows the user to: